top of page

 Stalling by Design

 Many modern gasoline cars have a "start/stop" (S/S) feature.
-The idea is that when you are idling at a red light, standing still in traffic, or just otherwise stuck (in gear) not moving an inch, the engine will automatically shutdown.
+The idea is that when you are idling at a red light, standing still in traffic, or just otherwise stuck (in gear) not moving an inch, the engine will automatically shut down.
 When you lift your foot off the brake, the engine quickly comes back to life.

 Maybe you've noticed this?
-It's startling and disconcerting when the engine cuts-off and restarts -- you think something might be wrong.
+It's startling and disconcerting when the engine cuts off and restarts.
+You think something might be wrong.
 The A/C stops blowing cold (because the engine runs the compressor) which isn't so pleasant on a 90+ degree day.

 This supposedly saves fuel by turning off the engine when it's not needed.
 But in my experience, S/S is a useless, overrated gimmick.
-It's not really hurting anything but it's not helping, either.
+It's not really hurting anything, but it's not helping either.
 It only activates when at a complete standstill and only while in a forward gear.
-If you're idling while in "park" then S/S does nothing.
-How often and more importantly how long are you at a standstill while in gear?
+If you're idling while in park, then S/S does nothing.
+How often and, more importantly, how long are you at a standstill while in gear?
 Waiting at a red light is probably about it, so not that much.
 The amount of gasoline I saved per year with S/S on my previous car (Toyota Highlander) might fill a mop bucket.

 That's such a large number that without context it's hard to imagine the enormity.
 So let's put that into more relatable terms.